jae1911/gmseofields/README.md

+# READ HERE FIRST PLEASE

+Don't use Prestashop, piece of shit of a software.

-# Seo fields for prestashop
+## Seo fields for prestashop

 A simple plugin to add SEO fields to Prestashop pages (with Smartblog/Betterblog support now).